The Need for Averages

 We can generalize our die example to find that if

-Given: Six positive integers, each of which does not exceed 20,000.
+Given: Six nonnegative integers, each of which does not exceed 20,000.
 The integers correspond to the number of couples in a population possessing each genotype pairing for a given factor.
 In order, the six given integers represent the number of couples having the following genotypes:

 Return: The expected number of offspring displaying the dominant phenotype in the next generation, under the assumption that every couple has exactly two offspring.